sammyhenningsson/ams_hal/README.md

   end
 end
 ```
-Please note: The Accept header can be quiet complex and this maybe not be the best way to dynamically select the media type.
+Then a client that sends requests with the `Accept` header set to `application/hal+json` would be served HAL resources, while another client that sets the `Accept` header to `application/vnd.api+json` would be served JSON API.

 ## HAL only
-If you want to go all in with HAL, then include AmsHal::Curies and AmsHal::Embedded.
-Then write your serializer like:
+If you don't plan on serving any other media types and want to go all in with HAL, then include AmsHal::Curies and AmsHal::Embedded in your serializeres.
+You will then get a nice DSL so that you can write your serializer like this:
 ``` ruby
 class PostHALSerializer < ActiveModel::Serializer
     include AmsHal::Embedded